St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 major Christian festivals and on some other national and civic occasions.
 The Bishop is the Cathedral's Visitor and appoints many members of the

 Cathedral Council, as well as licensing its clergy, exercising in these and other ways a care for the well-being of the Cathedral and its work on

 behalf of the Diocese.

-As well as being the Bishop's seat, the Cathedral is a centre for the Bishop to use for his work and mission across the Diocese of London, which
+As well as being the Bishop's seat, the Cathedral is a centre for the Bishop to use for her work and mission across the Diocese of London,

-covers much of London from Bow in the east to Heathrow in the west, and north to Enfield and Northwood.
-In the presence or under the authority of
+which covers much of London from Bow in the east to Heathrow in the west, and north to Enfield and Northwood.
+In the presence or under the

-the Bishop, clergy for the diocese are ordained at St Paul's, lay ministers are commissioned, and significant mission initiatives are celebrated;
+authority of the Bishop, clergy for the diocese are ordained at St Paul's, lay ministers are commissioned, and significant mission initiatives are

-There is more information about the Bishop of London on his profile page at bishop.london.
+There is more information about the Bishop of London at bishop.london.